Maximizing Your Medicare

 Your prescriptions may have changed, or you may need better coverage.
 It’s important to find a Part D plan that aligns with your needs throughout the year, considering Medicare’s four-stage structure for prescription coverage.

 The chart below shows basic information about the different benefits that Medigap policies cover.
 If a percentage appears, the Medigap plan covers that percentage of the benefit, and you are responsible for the rest.
 For example, if the chart shows 100%, you would be responsible for zero.

 6. Change from one Medicare prescription drug plan to another.

 Did the number of prescriptions change, or do you need better coverage?
 Not all Part – D prescription insurance plans are created equal; different plans can cater to having more coverage during one or more of the four stages of your Part – D coverage.
 Medicare has a 4 stage structure for how you pay for prescriptions throughout the year.
 Get the plan that fits your needs best.

-If you enrolled in a plan with creditable coverage, you don’t need to have Medicare Part D anymore, so don’t forget to opt-out of your Medicare Prescription Drug Coverage.
+If you enrolled in a plan with creditable coverage, you no longer need to have Medicare Part D, so don’t forget to opt out of your Medicare Prescription Drug Coverage.
 You could have creditable coverage through your spouse’s work or because you enrolled in a Medicare Advantage plan with prescription coverage.